ksotello/webpack-fabricator-assemble/README.md

     /***
      * Once that is complete, let the HtmlWebpackPlugin plguin where the
      * processed file is so that it [the HtmlWebpackPlugin] can do it's thing.
+     *
+     * NOTE: The HtmlWebpackPlugin will inject assets into the template.
      ***/
     new HtmlWebpackPlugin({
       template: path.resolve(__dirname, 'dist/index.html')